top of page

 The shape of bacteria is important for survival because it helps bacteria survive in a certain environment.
 It is also essential for nutrient acquisition as the smaller bacteria have a high surface area to volume ratio, which helps them absorb nutrients.

 Additionally, the spiral shape facilitates mobility; for example, spiral shapes allow swimming in viscous fluids like mucus.
-There are so many shape advantages beyond survival and motility that bacteria, including attachment to surfaces, and more.
+There are so many shape advantages beyond survival and motility, including attachment to surfaces, and more.

 Bacteria are classified into three main shapes: cocci, bacilli, and spiral.